aayushdogra/task-manager-microservice/README.md

 - Maximum page size enforcement

 All logic is handled entirely in the **service layer**, keeping endpoints thin and focused on HTTP concerns only.

+### Redis Caching (Read Path Optimization)
+Redis is used to optimize read-heavy task queries using a cache-aside strategy.

+- Implemented for GET /tasks
+- User-scoped caching to prevent data leakage
+- Cache keys include pagination, sorting, and filters
+- Cached values store **final DTO responses**, not EF entities
+- Short TTL used to balance performance and freshness
+- Redis integration is isolated to the service layer
+- Caching is treated as an **implementation detail**, not part of the service contract

+Cache key format: `tasks:{userId}:{queryHash}`

+**Cache Observability**

+Cache behavior is exposed via HTTP response headers:

+`X-Cache: HIT | MISS`

+- Enables easy debugging and verification
+- Keeps API response payload unchanged
+- Avoids leaking infrastructure concerns into DTOs

 ### JWT Authentication